MrBounty/HEG/README.md

 *Note: JavaScript is fine, I just don't like big frameworks looking mandatory.
 Or more precisely the overall unnecessary hidden complexity behind them.*

 # Stack Philosophy: Simplicity
 The HEG tech stack is built on simplicity.
-My definition of simplicity is: **code/structure that can be understood without documentation and minimal comments in less than like 20 seconds** but that's for code, here we are talking tech stack but this philosophy guided my choice of technologies.
+My definition of simplicity is something you understand almost instantly, even months or years later.
+This philosophy guided my choice of technologies.

 # Agenda